 Summertime is prime time for entertaining, and whether you’re bringing a bottle of wine to a family gathering, or hosting your own party at home—knowing how to properly chill wine before serving it will not only impress your friends and family, it will elevate their wine experience.
 Ready to chill wine like a pro?
-Check out our Q&A with Director of Sommology Missa Capozzo—and prepare to dazzle with your new “chill” skills.
+Prepare to dazzle with your new “chill” skills.
 When you’re chilling wine, keep the ideal temperatures of different wine types in mind:

 - Red wine: Refrigerate for 20 minutes until 62-68 degrees